elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The HTML slot element has three main methods including assignedSlot, assignedNodes, and assignedElements used to handle or assess element node assignment.
-The assignedSlot method returns the &#8249;slot&#8250; element that the node is assigned to.
-The assignedElements() method returns a sequence of the nodes assigned to this slot, and if the flatten option is set to true, the assigned nodes of any other slots that are descendants of this slot.
-If no assigned nodes are found, it returns the slot's fallback content.
+  <div><strong>Interview Response:</strong> The HTML slot element has three main methods, including assignedSlot, assignedNodes, and assignedElements used to handle or assess element node assignment.
+The assignedSlot method returns the &#8249;slot&#8250; element that the node gets assigned.
+The assignedElements() method returns a sequence of the nodes assigned to this slot, and if the flatten option gets set to true, the assigned nodes of any other slots are descendants of this slot.
+If no assigned nodes get found, the slot's fallback content returns.
 The assignedSlot method returns an HTMLSlotElement representing the &#8249;slot&#8250; element the node is inserted in.
-These methods are useful when we need not just show the slotted content, but also track it in JavaScript.
+These methods are useful when we need to show the slotted content and track it in JavaScript.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />